 I don’t really remember the exact moment when he first told me that my weight was an “issue” for him.
-I don’t really remember body standards ever being apart of my experience in dating until my first “real relationship”.
-I started dating my freshman year of high school more specifically the summer before my freshman year.
+I don’t really remember body standards ever being a part of my dating experience until my first “real relationship.”
+I started dating my freshman year of high school, more specifically the summer before my freshman year.
 I'll say that I didn't notice that my body was different than the other girls in my class until the moment I started my first relationship.
 I remember asking my first boyfriend what the first thing he noticed about me was.
 He took a minute to think, and without real hesitation, he said, “Your chest.”
-I said “My chest?
+I said, “My chest?
 You mean my boobs?!”
-He replied, “Yes you have really big ones.”
+He replied, “Yes, you have really big ones.”
 How poetic and romantic is that?
-I’m not sure was I really expecting from a freshman boy in high school, but in that moment I started to really evaluate my body.
+I’m not sure what I was really expecting from a freshman boy in high school, but at that moment, I started to really evaluate my body.

-Maggie, recently single, is society's standard of a “straight sized” female.
-As a student and close confidant of mine, I wanted to ask her experiences on dating and body expectations.
+Maggie, recently single, is society's standard of a “straight-sized” female.
+As a student and close confidant of mine, I wanted to ask about her experiences with dating and body expectations.
 Maggie started dating when she was around 16, but she “wouldn’t say that body type has affected her choice in a partner.
 “I mostly just care if the person is someone I want to spend my time with… What I find most attractive about another person is stimulating conversation and humor.”
 As a straight-sized female, Maggie believes that she has not experienced as much pressure as those with an unconventional body type.
-I wanted to know if she herself had ever broken up with anyone because of their body type, or if her body had been a reasoning for the end of a relationship.
+I wanted to know if she herself had ever broken up with anyone because of their body type or if her body had been a reason for the end of a relationship.
 “Hell no. I think if someone would break up with another human because of their size, they're not actually searching for a fulfilling relationship -- they’re just filling their time with superficialities.”

-A plus size model, writer, performer and body positive activist Jonna is honored to be a guest blogger for LoveUMagazine.
+Jonna E. Capone is a plus-size model, writer, performer, body-positive activist, and an honored guest blogger of LoveUMagazine.
 Jonna has spent two years in New York City modeling and performing and spreading body positivity throughout everything she does.
 She has been a writer for HowlRound and was featured in American Theatre Magazine.
 Jonna hopes to continue to spread her message of positivity and acceptance through her blog, modeling and performing.
 You can find her latest projects on Instagram, Facebook and Youtube.